ShadeLab/Bean_seed_variability_Bintarti_2021/ITS/ITS_Bean_Variability_Workflow_Stopnisek.md

 # Workflow author: This workflow was made  by Nejc Stopnisek and run as a job on hpcc on his WorkingSpace

 ## Analysis of ITS Miseq Data
 Here we used the USEARCH pipeline (v10.0.240_i86linux64) for pre-processing raw sequences data and UPARSE method for OTU clustering (Edgar 2013).
-Additional analyses were conducted using QIIME

 raw sequence data stored on HPCC /mnt/research/ShadeLab/Sequence/raw_sequence/Bean_variability/20190828_Amplicon_PE250/